vyashole/kalarav-twitter/README.md

 # Kalarav Twitter Client
-Kalarav - Yet another Twitter client for Android Kalarav in Sanskrit means the chirping sound made by birds
+Kalarav - Yet another Twitter client for Android

+Kalarav in Sanskrit means the chirping sound made by birds

-# Documentation Will be added here as the project progresses
+## Build Instructions
+Add Twitter API key and secret to Constants.java and buils in Android Studio